jacksenk/esoteric-errors/README.md

 Cause: The Parquet file had a column which was a struct, the struct had a duplicated field with different casing, i.e. myField1 vs myfield1

 Solution: Ensure no duplicated (irrespective of case) fields exist within nested objects (merge myField1 and myfield1 into one, or drop one)

+## SYNTAX_ERROR: line 1:8: SELECT * not allowed from relation that has no columns

+Date: 2022-01-19

+Related: Athena, Lake Formation

+Issue: Table does have columns but scanning returns an error claiming no columns exist

+Cause: Lack of permissions

+Solution: Ensure you've granted sufficient permissions in Lake Formation to describe and select the table